Operation Forager logistics: Ammunition

 The risk involved in using untrained personnel to handle explosives was demonstrated by an incident at Pearl Harbor.
 Sixteen LSTs were designated to each carry 750 rounds of 5-inch/38-caliber gun anti-aircraft ammunition and ten more were designated to each carry 270 4.5-inch rockets, 6,000 rounds of 40 mm and 15,000 rounds of 20 mm anti-aircraft ammunition.
-It had been intended to deploy three Landing Craft, Tank, (LCTs) as gunships armed with six M2 4.2-inch mortar and 2,500 rounds, but two of them were lost when they slid off the decks of their LSTs in rough weather on the night of 14–15 May during a rehearsal of the landing operation.
-Turner decided to abandon the LCT gunship project and transfer the mortar ammunition to LSTs.
-On 21 May, as mortar rounds were being transferred to LST-353 by the African-American 29th Chemical Decontamination Company, who had no training in handling ammunition, a mortar round exploded.
+On 21 May, as mortar rounds were being transferred to LST-353 by the African-American 29th Chemical Decontamination Company, a round exploded.
 In the resulting fires and secondary explosions, six LSTs and three LCTs were lost.
-The West Loch Disaster cost the lives of at least 163 men; another 396 were injured.
-Six LSTs originally earmarked to carry the garrison troops were substituted for the ones that were lost.
-Loading and embarkation was delayed by only one day.
+The West Loch Disaster cost the lives of at least 163 men; another 396 were injured, but loading and embarkation was delayed by only one day.
+Six LSTs originally earmarked to carry the garrison troops were substituted for the ones lost.
 The LSTs departed Pearl Harbor on 25 May and made up the lost day en route.